jdonaldson/jsdoc3-hxtern/README.md

    Further transformations are possible depending on type details... e.g.
    Object<string, number> will get translated to Map<String,Float>.

+- Hxtern will change the name of callback arguments to avoid using haxe keywords.
+It will prepend a '\_' character to arguments named "callback".

 ## TODO

 - handle @extends